BVromans/barracuda-hft/README.md

 ## Running

-Review all configurations in `resources/configuration`.
+Review all configurations in `resources/configuration` (the documentation is present in loco there).
 Pay special attention to the `rujira.wallet` and `strategy` sections, and double-check that all parameters are tailored to you.

 IMPORTANT: The Rujira GraphQL API has restricted access; you will need an authentication token to use it.